-- a) Dissemination of the Equal Employment Opportunity Policy Within the County. - Human Resources staff will discuss the program at employee orientation and management training programs and at other appropriate meetings.
+- i) Human Resources staff will discuss the program at employee orientation and management training programs and at other appropriate meetings.
 During these discussions the County's commitment to the program will be stressed.
-All participants will also be encouraged to use the Complaint Resolution Procedure and will be assured that any good faith claim will not result in retaliation.

-- ii) Notice of the program, as well as a copy of the program, will be prominently posted on bulletin boards. - iii) Periodic references to the program will be made in county publications. - iv) Through the above and other such steps, the County will communicate to the employees the specifics of the program in order that employees may know of and avail themselves of its benefits. - b) External Dissemination of the County's Equal Employment Opportunity Policy.
+All participants will also be encouraged to use the Complaint Resolution Procedure and will be assured that any good faith claim will not result in retaliation. - ii) Notice of the program, as well as a copy of the program, will be prominently posted on bulletin boards. - iii) Periodic references to the program will be made in county publications. - iv) Through the above and other such steps, the County will communicate to the employees the specifics of the program in order that employees may know of and avail themselves of its benefits. - b) External Dissemination of the County's Equal Employment Opportunity Policy.